About University Studies

 What will we do for you?

 We will provide you with opportunities to explore during your time as a University Studies student.
 We offer workshops, first year seminar and sophomore experience courses targeting major and career exploration, and have a living learning community where a group of undeclared students live together and participate in a common first year seminar course.
 They also have a dedicated Academic Advisor and a live-in Peer Mentor.
-Learn more about the Deciding Student Wing Living Learning Community.
-For questions you can contact the Deciding Student Wing Advisor, Irina Veramidis, M.Ed.
+Learn more about the Major Exploration Living Learning Community.
+For questions you can contact the Major Exploration LLC Advisor, Irina Veramidis, M.Ed.
+We also offer a unique Major Exploration Academy - a series of intensive one-on-one workshops to assist you through choosing a major and career.

 Please take a look at the rest of our website.
 If you have questions please contact us.